Florence Lawrence: Early life

-Born Florence Annie Bridgwood in Hamilton, Ontario, she was youngest of three children of George Bridgwood, an English-born carriage builder and Charlotte "Lotta" Bridgwood (née Dunn), a vaudeville actress.
+Born Florence Annie Bridgwood in Hamilton, Ontario, she was the youngest of three children of George Bridgwood, an English-born carriage builder and Charlotte "Lotta" Bridgwood (née Dunn), a vaudeville actress.
 Charlotte Bridgwood had emigrated to Canada from Ireland after the Great Famine with her family as a child.
 She was known professionally as Lotta Lawrence and was the leading lady and director of the Lawrence Dramatic Company.
 At the age of three, Lawrence made her debut onstage with her mother in a song and dance routine.
 When she was old enough to memorize lines of dialogue, she performed with her mother and other members of the Lawrence Dramatic Company in dramatic plays.
 After performing tear-jerking dramas like Dora Thorne and East Lynne began to depress Lawrence, her mother dropped them from the company's repertoire.
 While Lawrence performed on stage at the behest of her mother, she recalled that she enjoyed the work but did not like the traveling that all vaudeville performers were required to do.
 By the age of six, Lawrence had earned the nickname "Baby Flo, the Child Wonder".

 On February 18, 1898, George Bridgwood died from accidental coal gas poisoning at his home in Hamilton (Lawrence's parents had been separated since she was four years old).
 Lotta Lawrence moved the family from Hamilton to Buffalo, New York to live with her mother Ann Dunn.
 She chose to stop bringing her children along for stage performances and for the first time, Florence was enrolled in school.
 After graduating, Lawrence rejoined her mother's dramatic company.
 However, her mother disbanded the Lawrence Dramatic Company shortly thereafter; the two moved to New York City around 1906.